yangjiang3973/learn-vue/dev-diary.md

 1. patch text node(the old and the new ones are both text)

-2. update component driven by state change
+2. (DONE)update component driven by state change

+# 2020-12-13

+1. (DONE) implement props for component

+2. (TODO) should systematiclly implement compoent feature